BMW motorcycle frame alignment tests

 I must admit that 25 years ago, BMW cautioned against getting a frame straightened.
 That was only in the North American market.
 That was very hypocritical of them, as it was a common service in Europe.
 A BMW dealer could send it back to the factory frame shop for straightening.
 I was there and saw it.
 There must have been at least 10 old used scratched up frames for rework.
 To add to it, every frame BMW made was crooked, as a result of the welding process, and had to be straightened.
 If it was straightened once during manufacture, why not twice?
 We had many frames successfully straightened over the years.
 At least two well-qualified shops have been doing this in Northern California for over 15 years.
 I am sure that several other places do it as well.
 It is not magic.

-The second shop G.T.
-Enterprises is up north in Yreka, Ca. He is slower and cost less.
-Owners report that it may take months.
+The second shop, G.T.
+Enterprises, is up north in Montague, Ca. Try calling 530-842-6511.
+He is slower and cost less.
+Customers report that it may take months.

 How to “string line” a motorcycle frame

 As stated above, one of the best tests is to ride a bike.
 The most common error is to have the frame track crookedly.
 That is, it won’t go in a straight line with hands off.
 The bike could track straight and still have a bent frame.
 A more experienced rider is needed to “feel” the error.
 The older BMWs were neutral steering too.